ology/Python-Music-CreatingRhythms/README.md

 ## DESCRIPTION

 This package provides most of the the combinatorial algorithms described in the book, "Creating Rhythms", by Hollos.
-Many of these algorithms are ported directly from the C, and are pretty fast.
-Please see the links below for more information.

 NB: Arguments are sometimes switched between book and software.